Gum Disease Therapy – Houston, TX

-Luckily, getting your gum disease treated is as easy as scheduling an appointment with either Dr. Tamborello, Dr. Boone, or Dr. Banks.
+Luckily, we offer gum disease therapy in Houston, TX, and receiving the smile-saving treatment is as easy as scheduling an appointment with Dr. Tamborello, Dr. Boone, or Dr. Devlin.
 They can provide numerous periodontal treatments to get your gum tissue back to a healthy state.

 Gum disease refers to inflammation of the gum tissue and the structures that support teeth.
 These include the alveolar bone and gum tissue that surround the tooth roots, which act as an anchor for teeth.
 If these structures are compromised, your teeth will not only be at higher risk of decay, but at risk of falling out completely.